joaope/LocalAppVeyor/README.md

 Options:
   -?|-h|--help  Show help information
-  -t|--token    [Required] Your AppVeyor account API token.
-You can find it here: https://ci.appveyor.com/api-token -d|--dir      Local repository directory where appveyor.yml sits.
+  -t|--token    AppVeyor account API token.
+If not specified it tries to get it from LOCALAPPVEYOR_API_TOKEN environment variable.
+You can find it here: https://ci.appveyor.com/api-token
+  -d|--dir      Local repository directory where appveyor.yml sits.
 If not specified current directory is used
 ```